nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

     1. Download the latest release of CrystalRCM.
     2. Connect your Switch in RCM to your PC using the USB cable, make sure it's also detected in CrystalRCM.
-    2. Mount the `CrystalRCM.(version).dmg` file, open the mounted disk image in File Explorer and copy the `CrystalRCM.app` file inside of the mounted disk image to any location on your Mac.
+    2. Mount the `CrystalRCM.(version).dmg` file, open the mounted disk image in Finder and copy the `CrystalRCM.app` file inside of the mounted disk image to the Applications folder on your Mac.
     3. Open the `CrystalRCM.app` app, then click `Payload...` and select the `hekate_ctcaer_X.X.X.bin` file.
+        - macOS may warn you about the application being downloaded from the internet.
+To get around this warning, hold the control key while clicking the application, then click Open and Open again.
     4. Once selected, click `Push!`.
 The payload should now be injected successfully.
         - If your payload was successfully injected your switch should have yellow text that says "Update bootloader folder!", this will be resolved soon.
 === "Android"